 For families, there are guided tours and musical events throughout the year.
 Why not bring a picnic too?
 There’s certainly plenty of wooded landscape on which to enjoy it.
 Baby changing facilities are available, as is the loan of baby slings.

-The grounds are open daily all year round, and costs £6.25 for a family.
-The house is only open weekends in September and is then closed until March, and is £12 for family admission.
+The grounds are open daily all year round.
+The house is only open weekends in September and is then closed until March.

 Call Castle Coole on 028 6632 2690 for more information.